-I apply Ironite before a winter rainstorm (I know, it’s too late) and a balanced granular fertilizer in March.
+I apply Ironite before a winter rainstorm and a balanced granular fertilizer (like triple 15) in March.

-Water the plants, then pour manure tea until it begins to run out the pot.
+Water the plants, then apply the dilute liquid fertilizer until it begins to run out the pot.
 In the garden, spread granular fertilizer and water it in.

 The brand doesn't matter, but the ratio of N (nitrogen), P (phosphorous) and K (potassium) should be equal.